Benches of Paris © French Moments

 The first benches made from stone or wood, as well as seats for rent, are recorded from the 18th century.

-But it’s only from the Second Empire (mid-19th C.) that Paris’ pavements were furnished with thousands of public benches.
+But it was only during the Second Empire (mid-19th C.) that Paris’ pavements were furnished with thousands of public benches.

 For the comfort of walking Parisians